s-20/unnamed/CharacterCreation.md

 ## Choose Characteristics

 Once you have a concept and perhaps some guided (or unguided) character history, you need to choose your Characteristics.
 These are the primary mechanical choices you make for your character that form the backbone of your character.
-CHaracteristics in unnamed are *descriptive* - that is to say, reading the characteristics on a sheet shoud readily give you an idea of what the character is about.
+Characteristics in unnamed are *descriptive* - that is to say, reading the characteristics on a sheet should readily give you an idea of what the character is about.

 There are four main Characteristics in a character:

-- [Aspects](Aspects.md) - major things that define your character in broad strokes and are tied into their identiy - both how they percieve themselves and how they are percieved by others.
+- [Aspects](Aspects.md) - major things that define your character in broad strokes and are tied into their identiy - both how they perceive themselves and how they are perceived by others.
-- [Traits](Traits.md) - Broad talents or abilites, like how strong, fast, or charismatic a character is.
+- [Traits](Traits.md) - Broad talents or abilities, like how strong, fast, or charismatic a character is.
 - [Skills](Skills.md) - Things a character knows how to do, through natural talent or training.
 - [Connections](Connections.md) - Ways in which the character is tied to the world around them - people they know and care about (or hate), significant events they were involved in or present for, organizations they belong to (or aspire to belong to), and so on.